AleOlea/fend/projects/weather-journal-app/README.md

 Setup a Node environment with Express and the necessary project dependencies.
 Setup a server with GET and POST routes. create developer credentials for a Web API.
-Use the Fetch API with credentials and user input to get dynamic data into my app routes.
+Use the Fetch API with credentials and user input to get dynamic data into an app route.
 Access a GET route on the server side, from a function called on the client side.
 Chain Promises together.
 Access HTML elements with JavaScript and set their properties dynamically.